seagle0128/doom-modeline/README.md

 ;; Please refer to https://github.com/bbatsov/projectile/issues/657.
 (setq doom-modeline-buffer-file-name-style 'truncate-upto-project)

-;; Whether display icons in mode-line or not.
+;; Whether display icons in mode-line.
 (setq doom-modeline-icon (display-graphic-p))

+;; Whether display color icons in mode-line.
+(setq doom-modeline-color-icons t)

-;; Whether display the icon for major mode.
-It respects `doom-modeline-icon'.
+;; Whether display the icon for buffers.
-(setq doom-modeline-major-mode-icon t)

-;; Whether display color icons for `major-mode'.
-It respects ;; `doom-modeline-icon' and `all-the-icons-color-icons'.
+;; It respects `doom-modeline-icon' and `doom-modeline-color-icons'.
-(setq doom-modeline-major-mode-color-icon t)
+(setq doom-modeline-buffer-icon t)

 ;; Whether display icons for buffer states.
-It respects `doom-modeline-icon'.
+;; It respects `doom-modeline-icon' and `doom-modeline-color-icons'.
 (setq doom-modeline-buffer-state-icon t)

 ;; Whether display buffer modification icon.
-It respects `doom-modeline-icon' ;; and `doom-modeline-buffer-state-icon'.
+;; It respects `doom-modeline-icon', `doom-modeline-buffer-state-icon' ;; and `doom-modeline-color-icons'.
 (setq doom-modeline-buffer-modification-icon t)

 ;; Whether to use unicode as a fallback (instead of ASCII) when not using icons.